-- The country has a considerable amount of solar PV (87 GW) and wind (~5.4 GW) development potential, enabling it to achieve its renewable targets through 2030, which are set at 5.289 GW in the National Energy and Climate Plan of Georgia, according to the Global Energy Monitor (2024). - The country could increase its current renewable energy targets, especially for solar energy, where the development potentials are ~17 times higher than the current targets for solar PV and wind. - The country has selected appropriate zones for deployed and commissioned utility-scale wind projects, which are geo-positioned on the resulting zones and attributes maps (Figures, 13, 15, and 17).10 The upcoming wind project in Imereti 1, for instance, will have an installed capacity of 100 MW, while the near identified wind zone has an estimated installed capacity of 40 MW.
+- The country has a considerable amount of solar PV (1604.9 GW) and wind (-31.5 GW) development potential, enabling it to achieve its renewable targets through 2026, which are set at 6 GW, according to Ministry of Mines and Energy (Energia, 2025). - The country could increase its current renewable energy targets, especially for solar energy, where the development potentials are over 250 times higher than the current targets for solar PV and wind. - The country has selected appropriate zones for deployed and commissioned utility-scale solar PV and wind projects, which are geo-positioned on the resulting zones and attributes maps (Figures 12, 13, 14, 15, 16 and 17) (Nygaard et al., 2012).
+The upcoming wind farms, along with new overhead high-voltage power lines and other necessary infrastructure, in La Guajira by 2034 are expected to operate with an installed capacity of 8 000 MW (more than 40% of Colombia's current installed capacity) (Stockholm Environment Institute, 2023).
+Meanwhile, the identified 4 wind zones considering the existing power lines infrastructure could account for ~40% (estimated installed capacity of 2 961 MW) of this capacity.